guide

 Complete Guide to Conducting Employee Evaluations and Performance Reviews

 Nobody likes conducting evaluations and performance reviews.
-But when done correctly, employee evaluations can help employees and employers improve communication, expectations, and output.
+However, when done correctly, employee evaluations can help employees and employers improve communication, expectations, and output.

 Performance reviews are essential: Reviews help you gauge employee productivity, find areas where they could improve, and even revamp workflows for the whole organization.